| Quantum Mechanics for Engineers 5.53 alpha |

 since they become very large at large

-describe physical situations.
-The eigenfunctions of the first
+does not describe physical situations.
+The eigenfunctions of the

 , where